ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

    </tbody>
 </table>
+DNS server requests are addressed on port 53.
+DNS uses TCP for Zone transfer and UDP for name queries either regular (primary) or reverse.

 2. Whenever you plan to **install or update** software on your instances
    a.
 Navigate to **Security groups** and select **vpc-pubpriv-allow-install-update-sg** security group.